Pylons/deform/docs/basics.rst

 The *description* of a schema node is metadata about a schema node.
 It shows up as a tooltip when someone hovers over the form control(s) related to a :term:`field`.
 By default, it is empty.

+The *autofocus* of a schema node is used to set the autofocus HTML attribute for an input :term:`field`.
+If *autofocus* is None, False or omitted, the HTML attribute will not be set.

 The name of a schema node that is introduced as a class-level attribute of a :class:`colander.MappingSchema`,